wercker/step-add-to-known_hosts/README.md

 # Add to known_hosts

 A wercker step to use ssh-keyscan to add a host to the known_hosts file.
-This step requires
+This step requires `ssh-keyscan` to be installed.

 **Important!** Use the `fingerprint` parameter, otherwise a man-in-the-middle attack is possible.

 [![wercker status](https://app.wercker.com/status/85d1e231bf48bd1b3b7d9a2073a6f75a/m "wercker status")](https://app.wercker.com/project/bykey/85d1e231bf48bd1b3b7d9a2073a6f75a)

-# Dependencies
+## Dependencies

 - `mktemp`
 - `ssh-keyscan`
 - `ssh-keygen`

-# What's new
+## What's new

 - improved error message when `/etc/ssh` does not exist (and not adding it locally)
 - improved error message when `ssh-keyscan` can't be found

-# Options
+## Options

 * `hostname` (required) The hostname to scan for a public ssh key.
 * `fingerprint` (optional) Only add the public key to `known_hosts` if it matches this fingerprint.